JAIR0MEL0/ML1030-Capstone-Project/README.md

-## Capstone Project in Machine Learning
+## Tensorflow Ticket Resolution Predictor
 This project will help to predict the possible resolution of a ticket; helping to estimate the effort, improving resource allocation and reducing business impact.
 Scope and Purpose